JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/symplectic_autoencoder.md

 ```

 ```@example
-Main.include_graphics("sae_validation"; width = .8) # hide
+Main.include_graphics("sae_validation"; width = .8, caption = raw"Comparison between FOM (blue), PSD with implicit midpoint (orange) and SAE with implicit midpoint (green). ") # hide
 ```

-We can see that the autoencoder approach has much more approximation capabilities than the psd approach.
-The jiggly lines are due to the fact that training was done for only 8 epochs.
+We can see that the SAE has much more approximation capabilities than the PSD.
+But even though the SAE reasonably reproduces the full-order model (FOM), we see that the online stage of the SAE takes even longer than evaluating the FOM.
+In order to solve this problem we have to make the *online stage more efficient*.

 ## The online stage with a neural network